 In many respects, the powers and reach of our rulers are more formidable than in Roman times.
 Our police forces, our bureaucratic machinery, and our powers of surveillance vastly exceed anything the emperors could have imagined.
 As we contemplate the choice between regular or irregular efforts to uphold the historic constitution and acquiescence to the seemingly irresistible power of the administrative state and the imperial judiciary, we would be wise to keep that fact in mind.

 The question, I suppose, is whether we will demand actual liberty—including the authority truly to govern ourselves—or whether we will be content with, as Gibbon put it, “the image of liberty.”

 Time will tell.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay originally appeared on Public Discourse: Ethics, Law, and the Common Good (September 2015) and is republished here with gracious permission.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.